threefoldfoundation/info_sdk/src/2_gettingstarted/getting_started_first_solution.md

 In this section we will guide you trough all the steps required to deploy your first workloads on the TFGrid.

-We will start from scratch and guide you to the deployment of an ubuntu container.
+We will start from scratch and guide you to the deployment of a Ubuntu container.

 This tutorial will use the example "chat flows" to deploy the solution.
-The chat flows are wizards that guide you through different steps asking you question to help you generate a reservation understandable by the grid.
+The chat flows are wizards that guide you through different steps asking you questions to help you generate a reservation understandable by the grid.

 If you are looking for some example how to do this programmatically, head to the [Develop](code.md) section.